TheOnly8Z/ArcCW-GSO-Extras/TWEAKS.md

 No longer does knockback.
 Does damage every 0.1s instead of 0.25s.
 Damage reduced to 50% (configurable).
-Damage ramps up from 20% to 100% over a period of 3 seconds.
+Damage ramps up over a period of 1 second.

 ### Molotov Cocktail
 No longer does knockback.
 Damage reduced to 50% (configurable).
-Damage ramps up from 20% to 100% over a period of 5 seconds.
+Damage ramps up over a period of 3 seconds.

 ### Model 5210 Smoke
 Can extinguish molotovs and thermite grenades.